Exclusive: Iran's support for Syria tested by oil price drop

 Syrian Prime Minister Wael al-Halqi visited Tehran this week to boost Iranian support for Syria, in particular ensuring Iranian petroleum products reach the Syrian market, Syrian state news agency SANA reported.

-“Iran’s economic support for Syria will continue incessantly,” said Iran’s Vice President Eshagh Jahangiri on Tuesday after meeting Halqi, according to Iran’s state news agency IRNA.
+“Iran’s economic support for Syria will continue incessantly,” Iranian Vice President Eshagh Jahangiri said on Tuesday after meeting Halqi, according to Iran’s state news agency IRNA.

 But there were no detailed announcements of joint ventures or oil deals as followed previous such visits in the past.

+A senior Iranian official told Reuters that support for Assad would never flag despite the fall in oil prices.
+“We are going through a very difficult phase and the drop in oil prices is a plot by our enemies.
+They want to bring us to our knees to abandon our pillars and to break our resistance,” he said.

+“But I can assure you that Iran’s support to Syria will continue.
+Iran has been through worse situations and has never changed its foreign policy.”

-The Syrian pound, which fell around 70 percent since the civil war began in 2011, lost another 10 percent over the past fortnight alone.
+The Syrian pound, which has fallen around 70 percent since the civil war began in 2011, lost another 10 percent over the past two weeks alone.

 Shi‘ite Iran has deep ties with Syria.
-Assad is an Alawite, an off-shoot of Shi‘ism, and Tehran sees him as a bulwark against Sunni Saudi Arabia’s influence in the region.
+Assad is an Alawite, an offshoot of Shi‘ism, and Tehran sees him as a bulwark against Sunni Muslim Saudi Arabia’s influence in the region.

 In the past, Assad streamed Iranian support to Shi‘ite Hezbollah in neighboring Lebanon, while now, the militia gets funds directly from Iran to fight Assad’s enemies at the front.